 Introduction

-Andrew Cusworth MA, MMus, PhD, FRSA, is a composer and musician who is particularly well known for his choral music and his work with choirs.
+Andrew Cusworth is a composer and musician who is particularly well known for his choral music and his work with choirs.
 As well as being performed and broadcast around the globe, his music has been published and recorded, and has received recognition in international competitions.

 Biography

-Raised in Wales, Andrew learned the 'cello, piano, and organ, began composing at the age of fourteen, and conducting at fifteen.
-He read music at Cambridge, where he was an organ scholar at Magdalene College.
-After a few years working as an organist and private music tutor, he continued to develop his skills as a conductor and composer during his masters degree in choral studies, also at Cambridge, where he studied with Stephen Layton, Stephen Cleobury, Andrew Nethsingha, Jeremy Begbie, and others.
+Raised in Wales, Andrew learned the 'cello, piano, and organ, began composing at the age of fourteen, and conducting at the age of fifteen.
+He read music at Cambridge, where he was an organ scholar at Magdalene College, and went on to study a masters degree in choral studies, also at Cambridge, studying with Stephen Layton, Stephen Cleobury, Andrew Nethsingha, Jeremy Begbie, and others.

-In 2010, he won the inaugural New music for St Paul's Cathedral composition competition, which provided him with the impetus to continue writing.
-Since then, he has been commissioned by internationally renowned ensembles and soloists, including the Choir of Salisbury Cathedral, John Turner, and Calmus Ensemble, as well as continuing to help to realise the musical aspirations of a wide range of amateur choirs and ensembles through writing that is both flexible and effective.
+In 2010, he won the inaugural New music for St Paul's Cathedral composition competition.
+Since then, he has been commissioned by internationally renowned ensembles and soloists, including Calmus Ensemble, the Choir of Salisbury Cathedral, and John Turner, as well as continuing to help to realise the musical aspirations of a wide range of amateur choirs and ensembles through writing that is both flexible and effective.
+His music has been published by Novello and Curiad, and recorded and performed by artists ranging from community music groups to internationally renowned concert soloists, and including Kantos, Concanenda, John Turner, the BBC Singers, and Calmus Ensemble.

 Alongside his activities as a composer and conductor, Andrew's musical work includes teaching voice, piano, cello and theory, and continuing to work with choirs.
 He is director of Côr Dinas, the women's choir of the London Welsh.